bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Channels _(Message Passing)_

+## Modules _(Artefacts)_

+### Namespaces

+### Libraries

 ## Types _(Type System)_
 (list sorts of types here)

-### Specialisation -- Generalisation
+### Specialisation -- Generalisation _(Type Polymorphism)_
-The bruno type system uses a type polymorphism that is crucially different from textbook interface inheritance (subtyping) or implementation inheritance (OO like inheritance).
-Therefore it is important not to think in these familiar terms/semantics but to develop an independent understanding.
+The bruno type system uses a type polymorphism that is crucially different from textbook subtyping (interface inheritance) or OO like inheritance (implementation inheritance).
+Therefore it is important not to think in these familiar terms/semantics but to develop an new, independent understanding.

-Fundamentally two kinds of types are to be distinguished:
+Fundamentally four kinds of types are to be distinguished:

 * Value Types
 * Function Types
+* Effect Types
+* Abstraction Types

-For simplicity the following explanations should be associated with value types.
+For simplicity the following explanations should be associated with value types that are the basis for everything else.
-The semantics of function types are (just) a consequence of value type semantics.
+The semantics of function types are a consequence of value type semantics.
+Effect- and abstraction types have mostly slightly modified value semantics.

 Two (value) types can be related in such a way that a value of a _subtype_ is also usable as a value of the _supertype_.